Asymptotic condition numbers for linear ordinary differential equations: the generic real case

-Observe that in the transition case between b) and c), i.e., when $V_1=\frac{2W_1}{1+W_1}$ and $Q_1\geq 1$, formulas in b) and c) for $H^{\max}(0)$ give the same value. \end{proof}
+Observe that in the transition case between b) and c), i.e., when $V=\frac{2W}{1+W}$ and $Q=1$, formulas in b) and c) for $H_{VW}^{\max}(0)$ give the same value. \end{proof}

-In Figure \ref{lastfigure}, we see $H(x,0)$ for $x \in [0, 2\pi]$ in the three cases a), b), and c) in (\ref{abc}) (the values of $V_1$ and $W_1$ in this figure are the same as in Figures \ref{branches} and \ref{branchespartial} of Appendix \ref{AB}).
-Observe that, by (\ref{OTty0}), these curves also represent the shapes of $\mathrm{OT}(t,y_0)$ as $t$ varies for
+In Figure \ref{lastfigure}, we see $H_{VW}(x,0)$ for $x \in [0, 2\pi]$ in the three cases a), b), and c) in (\ref{abc}) (the values of $V$ and $W$ in this figure are the same as in Figures \ref{branches} and \ref{branchespartial} of Appendix \ref{AB}).
+Observe that these curves also represent a scaled version of $\mathrm{OT}(t,y_0)$ as $t$ varies (see (\ref{OTy}) in the main paper) for

-i.e., $y_0$ is orthogonal to the second right singular vector of the matrix $R_1$ of Proposition \ref{euclidean} (see Subsection \ref{sssection}).
+i.e., $y_0$ is orthogonal to the second right singular vector of the matrix $R_1$ of Proposition \ref{euclidean} of the main paper (see Subsection \ref{sssection} there).
 In the case b), there is a stationary point that is a local minimum but not the global minimum.
-This fact can be also seen in Figure \ref{FigureV3} of Subsection \ref{test}.
+This fact can be also seen in Figure \ref{FigureV1} (B) of Subsection \ref{test} in the main paper.